C2Coder/RoboPlace/README.md

     `python3 ./RoboPlaceJaculus.py <port>` and put the port that your elks is connected, on windows something like COM26
     - if you have something else, like microbit connected `python3 ./RoboPlaceNormal.py <port>`
+- If something doesnt work, send me a message on discord (@C2Coder)